jvandenaardweg/coinaly/README.md

 - Optimized for mobile screens and mobile performance.
 Always there with you.
 - Overview open orders.
 How are my orders performing?
 Should I cancel or adjust them?

+### Future
+- Receive a notification when an order closed or cancelled
+- Receive a notification when a coin is losing me money
+- Try out with other exchanges

 ## Donations
 I'am not affiliated with Bittrex in any way.
 I'm just a [freelance developer](https://www.linkedin.com/in/jvandenaardweg/) using my spare time to create this.
 A donation of any size is very welcome!